jonorichards/jonorichards.github.io/_posts/2025-04-21-field-recording.md

 I use a range of mics for different situations, but more often than not my trusty Sony D100 is what i reach for.
 Simply put, it's convenient and sounds amazing.
 The only thing i wish it had were external XLR inputs, but you can't have everything and I'm lucky to have one since they're now discontinued and hard to find.

+My thinking is that the best tools are ones most convenient to use, the setup time required for more elaborate setups often just means you miss the best recording oportunities..